 A week before the end of her fifth-grade year, Taylor’s mother was diagnosed with a brain tumor.
 Although she was told she had 15 months to live, Taylor’s mom being the strong-willed, positive person she was fought for four years before passing away.
 Over those four years, Taylor’s family made as many memories as possible, went on multiple trips, and lived every day to the fullest.
 Taylor shares her advice on finding your place as a caregiver so that you can take the best possible care of your loved one and yourself.

-- While helping your loved one in any way - walking, thinking of a word, using the bathroom, getting dressed, showering - never act with frustration.
+Walking, thinking of a word, using the bathroom, getting dressed, showering - never act with frustration.
 The slightest sigh, or raise in a voice should never occur because they are 10,000 times more frustrated than you are.
 Always act with patience and kindness.
-They deserve it and that will take you much further than fruCstration.
+They deserve it and that will take you much further than frustration.

 Taking care of yourself is just as important as the care you provide your loved one.
 Don’t feel guilty about remembering your own needs:

-- Enjoy the time with your loved ones, your friends, the activities you part take in, and the life you are living.
+Enjoy the time with your loved ones, your friends, the activities you partake in, and the life you are living.

 There is not a more sacred role than being a caregiver for someone you love.
 It’s also the hardest task you will have to do.
 With that, it is important to pay attention to your thoughts, emotions and actions.
 Take care of yourself and don’t forget to treasure special moments with those you love.